Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 ```c
 void MAX7219_putch(uint8_t digit, char ch, bool point)
 ```
-Writes a single char on the selected digit.
+Writes a single ASCII char on the selected digit.
 - _digit_: digit number to write on (from 1 to 8)
 - _ch_: char to write (ex.: 'g', '1', '.' ecc)
 - _point_: will turn on (_true_) or off (_false_) the point/comma on the selected digit